 Incident Management and Reporting

 Employees, contractors, and applicable third-party associates are required to report any suspected breach or policy violation immediately, without unreasonable delay and in no case later than five (5) business days, to their immediate manager.
-The manager will evaluate the suspected breach or violation and, if validated, will report it to the Chief Financial Officer of PSG.
+The manager will evaluate the suspected breach or violation and, if validated, will report it to the Chief Financial Officer of PHARMACEUTICAL STRATEGIES GROUP.
 If the breach or violation is validated, the affected client(s) will be notified within a reasonable amount of time.
 In addition, the notification will include a description of any investigatory steps taken, list of individuals impacted by the incident, the type of information involved in the incident, the date of the potential incident, and the date of discovery.

 All incidents, breaches, or violations should be confidentially and immediately reported to: